radi0sus/xyz2tab/README.md

 ## Remarks
 - The format of the tabular output can be easily changed in the script using another formatting option of the `tabulate` module.
-- The `gemmi` library is only needed for covalent radii and molecular weigths.
 - With the standard covalent radii, many potential bonds will not be considered.
-An 11% larger covalent radius includes almost all expected bonds.
+An 8% larger covalent radius includes almost all expected bonds.
 All C-C distances below 1.6 Å are considered as bonds, for example.
 - For extreme cases (like in Jahn-Teller distorted geometries), radii can be increased even more (`-r` option) or contacts can be defined (`-ic` option).

 ## Known Issues